João Victor (footballer, born 1988): Later years

 João Victor left for Cyprus in the summer of 2015, joining Anorthosis Famagusta FC.
 He rarely settled with any team or in any country after leaving four seasons later, representing in quick succession Umm Salal SC, OFI Crete F.C. and Hyderabad FC.

 With João Victor acting as captain, Hyderabad won the 2021–22 edition of the Indian Super League.
 He contributed five goals to the feat.

+On 9 April 2023, João Victor scored from a penalty in the 2–1 victory over Aizawl FC in the group stage of the Super Cup.
+He retired at the end of 2023–24, aged 35.

+Coaching career

+In January 2025, João Victor was named assistant coach at Simcoe County Rovers FC in Canada's League1 Ontario.